All Products

 For more information, see Manage scaling groups.

-2. Log on to the RAM console.
+2. Log in to the RAM console.

 3. Create a custom policy.

-For more information, see Create custom policies.
+For more information, see Create a custom policy.

-Sample custom policy:
+Example custom policy:

 {